quat1024/incorporeal-2-forge/README.md

 ## Things that will not be ported

 * cygnus network
-  * planning to replace with the rhododendrite tree
+  * planning to replace with the rhododendrite mod
 * corporea decorative blocks
   * subsumed
 * corporea spark tinkerer